IdemoLab/DataValidation/README.md

 This project uses Docker Compose to orchestrate multiple containers that provide a robust environment for data validation and visualization.
 Below is an overview of the services configured in the Docker Compose file and instructions on how to set them up.

+## Understanding Containerization

+### What is a Container?
+A container packages code along with all its dependencies, ensuring that the application runs consistently across different computing environments.

+### What is Docker?
+Docker is an open-source platform that simplifies the development, shipping, and running of applications by using containerization technology.

+### What is Docker Desktop?
+Docker Desktop is an Integrated Development Environment (IDE) for managing Docker containers.
+It provides a graphical interface for easy container management on both Mac and Windows.

 ## Services Configured

 ### Grafana